deep-saket/demo_hs/README.md

     ```
     python infer_ckpt.py --image_dir <PATH_TO_THE_DIR_CONTAINING_VIDEO>  --output_dir <PATH_TO_THE_DIR_WHERE_OUTPUT_VIDEO_WILL_BE_STORED> --restore_from <PATH_TO_CKPT>
     ```
-    Adjust the hsv values from the track bar to segment your hand color.

-    ```

 ### Trained Model
 The trained model for this model can be found <a href=""> here. </a>